scala/improvement-proposals/content/dedented-string-literals.md

 ```

-All lines within a dedented `'''` string MUST be indented further than the closing
+All lines within a dedented `'''` string MUST NOT be indented less than the closing
 delimiter.
 That means this is illegal:

 ```scala